baiv84/vkapi/README.md

 # Description

-`vkapi` is a console tool to publish comics (picture + funny story) to the particular [vk.com](https://vk.com) public group page.
+`vkapi` is a console tool to publish comic (picture + funny story) to the particular [vk.com](https://vk.com) public group page.

-The comics content is downloaded from the [https://xkcd.com](https://xkcd.com/) resources.
+The comic content is downloaded from the [https://xkcd.com](https://xkcd.com/) resources.

 # Project Goals